Gross Misconduct

 13. Tell all your friends you were allowed to go to midnight mass.
 When you’re sure none of them attended the service, lower your voice and inform them that God appeared.
 When they inevitably ask you what He looked like, whisper that you’re not allowed to tell.

 14. Turn to your Dad during midnight mass and insist you just heard sleigh bells outside.
 When he chides you, wonder how he can seriously expect an 8 year old to think about God and not presents on Christmas Eve.
-Hope that Rudolph drops a big steamy one on his new Ford Bronco.
+Hope that Rudolph drops a big, steamy one on his Ford Bronco.

 Merry Christmas, sinners and all!